TN 35 (12-24)

 • Adjusting the flat-rate cap based on annual cost-of-living adjustments rounded down to the next lower $1.

-The current flat-rate assessment amount is $117.00, effective December 1, 2023.
+The current flat-rate assessment amount is $120.00, effective December 1, 2024.

 Refer to GN 03920.019, Assessment on Representatives Who Receive Direct Payment, for assessment policy.
+For information about the assignment of direct payment of fees to an entity, see GN 03920.021.

 B. Overview

 • PICs of A, D, E, and W generally are associated with the person who is the primary claimant for purposes of representation (i.e., the person who appointed the representative or on whose behalf the representative was appointed).
-For these PICs, SPS does not consider paid assessment amounts already on the SPS database.
+For these PICs, SPS does not consider paid assessment amounts already in the SPS database.

 Most actions are automated because of these defaults, but manual processing will be required in some cases.
 For example, a child (PIC C) may in fact be the primary claimant (i.e., the person who appointed the representative or on whose behalf the representative was appointed).
 In this situation, SPS may not process the assessment correctly on its own.
 Refer to GN 03920.019M.2., which identifies manual processing situations.